jthack/hydeout/_posts/2024-02-05-secure-ai-agents.md

 I think the most secure, efficicent, and accurate infrastructure would be entirely API-based, but I don't see us getting there soon.
 And AI agents are too valuable for us to "just wait" for the API-ification to be better.
 So what do we do?
 We build both.

 The most popular "AI Device" stand-alone device was recently launched.
 It's called the Rabbit R1.
-[In the Rabbit R1 keynote](https://www.rabbit.tech/keynote), they reveal that they have made a credentialed sandbox virtual machine for the AI to use to accomplish tasks.
-In the keynote, he says you'll just sign in to your personal accounts during an onboarding flow, and it'll be stored securely, etc. Personally I find it quite unsafe to grant an AI agent access to my services.
+[In the Rabbit R1 keynote](https://www.rabbit.tech/keynote), the founder reveals that they have made a credentialed sandbox virtual machine for the AI to use to accomplish tasks.
+He says you'll sign in to your personal accounts during an onboarding flow, and it'll be stored securely.
+Personally I find it quite unsafe to grant an AI agent access to my services.
 Prompt injection in that setup would grant an attacker full control of all the credentialed applications.

 ![](https://i.imgur.com/6nPI4eB.png){: width="400" }
 ## Solutions